LeonaLog/leona/README.md

 ![leona-hero](./misc/assets/leona-hero.png)

 Welcome!
-A centralized Log Management System (LMS) like LeonoLog provides a means to aggregate, organize, and make sense of all this data
+A centralized Log Management System (LMS) like LeonaLog provides a means to aggregate, organize, and make sense of all this data

 You can read more about the project on our [LeonaLog Tutorial](https://ciusji.gitbook.io/leona).